-We also collect internet/technology related information from visitors to our site or users of our other online services, as set out further in section 21.5 'How does Snowdome use internet/technology related information' below.
+We also collect internet/technology related information from visitors to our site or users of our other online services, as set out further in section 0 'How does Snowdome use internet/technology related information' below.

-3.2 HOW DO WE COLLECT THE INFORMATION?
+HOW DO WE COLLECT THE INFORMATION?

 Snowdome only collects information by lawful and fair means and not in an unreasonable or intrusive way.
-Snowdome collects information in a number of ways including:
+Snowdome collects information in several ways including: